awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

    --deployment-type NewDeployment
    ```

- If you want to manually input the IP address of your AWS IoT Greengrass core, you can complete this tutorial with a different function definition that does not include the `IPDetector` function\.
-This will prevent the detection function from locating and automatically inputting your AWS IoT Greengrass core IP address\.
+ If you want to manually input the IP address of your Greengrass core, you can complete this tutorial with a different function definition that does not include the `IPDetector` function\.
+This will prevent the detection function from locating and automatically inputting your Greengrass core IP address\.

  This system Lambda function isn't visible in the Lambda console\.
-After the function is added to the latest group version, it's included in deployments that you make from the console \(unless you use the API to replace or remove it\)\.
+After the function is added to the latest group version, it's included in deployments that you make from the console, unless you use the API to replace or remove it\.

-## Configure the Init System to Start the Greengrass Daemon<a name="start-on-boot"></a>
+## Configure the init system to start the Greengrass daemon<a name="start-on-boot"></a>

 It's a good practice to set up your init system to start the Greengrass daemon during boot, especially when managing large fleets of devices\.

 **Note**
 If you used `apt` to install the AWS IoT Greengrass Core software, you can use the systemd scripts to enable start on boot\.
-For more information, see [Use systemd Scripts to Manage the Greengrass Daemon Lifecycle](install-ggc.md#ggc-package-manager-systemd)\.
+For more information, see [Use systemd scripts to manage the Greengrass daemon lifecycle](install-ggc.md#ggc-package-manager-systemd)\.

 There are different types of init system, such as initd, systemd, and SystemV, and they use similar configuration parameters\.
 The following example is a service file for systemd\.
 The `Type` parameter is set to `forking` because greengrassd \(which is used to start Greengrass\) forks the Greengrass daemon process, and the `Restart` parameter is set to `on-failure` to direct systemd to restart Greengrass if Greengrass enters a failed state\.